-The simplest definition of cliff diving is this: It is an activity that involves highly-trained athletes diving into the water from a very high and steep cliff.
-This is a risky sport that should only be done by people who have been given the proper training that allows them to soar from extreme heights and safely land in the water below.
+By its simplest definition, cliff diving is exactly what it sounds like.
+It is an activity that involves highly-trained athletes diving into the water from a very high and steep cliff.
+This is a risky sport that should only be done by people who have been given the proper training and have plenty of experience that allows them to soar from extreme heights but still safely land in the water below.

 Cliff divers are extreme sports athletes who have honed their acrobatic skills that allow them to take part in this risky sport without receiving an injury.
 Today, there are cliff diving competitions held all around the globe, including in places like Mexico, Brazil, and Greece.
 Energy drink maker Red Bull runs one of the most dramatic competitions each year, with skilled divers leaping off rocky cliffs or platforms set as high as 85-feet, allowing them to plunge into lakes and oceans.

 The history of cliff diving dates back nearly 250 years to the Hawaiian Islands.
 Legend has it that the king of Maui – Kahekili II – would force his warriors to leap feet first off a cliff to land in the water below.
 It was a way to show their king that they were fearless, loyal, and bold.
 Later, under King Kamehameha, cliff diving evolved into a competition in which participants were judged for style, with an emphasis placed on making as small of a splash as possible when they entered the water.

 Over the centuries that followed, the sport would spread to other parts of the world as well, with divers spending countless hours perfecting their skills to match the conditions of their home country.
 During the 20th century, the popularity of the sport grew considerably, with competitions now taking place in a wide variety of places across the globe.

 Today, it is still viewed as a very dangerous, and somewhat niche, activity that can result in serious injury or even death if not done properly.